drcmda/scheduler-test/README.md

 - Distributed: the app will randomly spread the creation of all instances over a second, by the end of which all instances will be created.
 This simulates ongoing stress,
 - At-once (distributed is off): all instances will be created at once, which is the worst case scenario.

+Every time a block is being regenerated it flashes up red.

 ### Observations and stats (Apple M1)

 Plain Threejs is simulated when `concurrent` is off, otherwise React will run in concurrent mode.